ctrliq/fuzzball-workflow-examples/lammps/README.md

 The following LAMMPS workflow runs a standard Lenard-Jones 3D melt experiment and saves the log file using a LAMMPS container from Nvidia's NGC catalog on a single node with a GPU.
-The log file contains simulation and benchmark results .
+The log file contains simulation and benchmark results.

 ## Running the Workflow

-The following section walks through how to run the Fuzzball workflow `lammps-gpu-ngc.yaml` using the CLI and GUI.
+The following section walks through the process of running the Fuzzball workflow `lammps-gpu-ngc.yaml` using the CLI and GUI.

 ### Using the Fuzzball CLI